Tetsukabuto Winter Squash Delight

 5. Next brush the interior with oil and season lightly with salt and pepper.
 Set the cut side down on the baking sheet.

 6. Bake for about 40 minutes till the squash’s skin is able to be pierced with a knife.

 7. Meanwhile, prepare quinoa and mix together with tomato sauce.

-8. After the squash is done baking, remove from oven and let cool enough to be able to handle.
+8. After the squash is done baking, remove it from the oven and let it cool enough to be able to handle it.

-9. After the squash has cooled down enough to handle, move to serving plate.
-Pour in evenly the tomato sauce mixture and garnish with vegan cheese and fresh herbs.
+9. After the squash has cooled down enough to handle, move to a serving plate.
+Pour evenly the tomato sauce mixture and garnish it with vegan cheese and fresh herbs.
 Serve and enjoy!
-Can be stored up to 4 days if you are left with left overs.
+Can be stored for up to 4 days if you are left with leftovers.

 Thank you for reading our blog, you can thank us by buying us a smoothie!

 If you find our blog useful, kindly share it with your friends.